 Watch the horse free-jump over a little pole — what shape does it make, what is its technique like, how does it use its body and its brain?
 I always like to see the knees come up together.
 For eventing, I am more interested in its front end than whether it has a really expressive hind end.

 Horses with a lot of Thoroughbred blood are often very weak as three year olds, so bear that in mind — they will change with time more than a warmblood.
 But they do need to be fairly naturally balanced.
 Balance is something that is hard to train.

 Remember that at sales, prices often correlate to jump.
 Extravagance and eventing don’t really go together for long-term soundness — so their jump needs to be acceptable, they don’t need to hit the lights.

-- Hacking is their primary exercise and activity.
-However, sometimes, as the end of a short hack, we ride them into the arena at this stage and they learn to trot around the outside, to change the rein across the diagonal and have a little canter in both directions.
+Hacking is their primary exercise and activity.
+However, sometimes at the end of a short hack, we ride them into the arena at this stage, and they learn to trot around the outside, to change the rein across the diagonal, and have a little canter in both directions.
 Going forward willingly remains the most important thing.

-- On some days, they might be lunged for a short time in loose-ish side-reins to start leaning that contact can mean shape and outline.
+On some days, they might be lunged for a short time in loose-ish side reins to start learning that contact can mean shape and outline.

 At the end of this initial period of work, they would go out for a hack on their own.

 Then they are turned out to just be horses – for how long depends on their temperament and your objectives.

 Photography by Sophie Harris/SEH Photography for NoelleFloyd.com.